Ira2222/App2/README.md

 Template updates ship under `template-v*` tags and are summarized in `TEMPLATE_CHANGELOG.md`.
 Compare your `TEMPLATE_ORIGIN.md` against the changelog to decide when to pull improvements forward.

+### Reference Implementation

+Looking for a production example built on App2?
+Check out [LocationForm](https://github.com/Ira2222/LocationForm) for an Entra ID-protected API + MSAL React client using this template.

 ### Free-Tier Guardrails

 This template includes security guardrails that work on **GitHub Free** private repos (no Pro/Advanced Security needed):